-Back before the time of men there once was an archangel, a good guy, named Lucifer (WAIT… how is that possible, as Latin wouldn’t even be a language in the Earth for several thousand years to come, and the Latin Bible would not even present the word lucifer as a name?) who was the Minister of Music in heaven (Note that he is purported to be a top dog of the angelic host who, unlike Adam we are told, do not possess free will.
+Back before the time of men there once was an archangel, a good guy, named Lucifer (WAIT… how is that possible, as Latin wouldn’t even be a language in the Earth for several thousand years to come, and the Latin Bible would not even present the word lucifer as a name?) who was the Minister of Music in heaven (Note that he is purported to be a top dog of the angelic host who, unlike Adam we are told by many, do not possess some capacity they call free will.
 But don’t allow that to get in the way of the story).
 One day, all on his own, of his own free will, this archangel decided he wanted to become like God and this decision cost him everything.
 There was a battle in heaven and he was cast down to the earth (according to the story, Jesus witnessed the event), taking a third of God’s angels with him.
 His newly discovered bad self became Satan (which isn’t a name, either), the author of all evil, the Yin to God’s Yang, and those former angels that came with him became demons.
 Satan, having changed his name and taken on a new role, apparently convinced the first man to become sinful by deceiving the man’s wife; indeed, the story would have us believe that man, just like Lucifer/Satan, evolved himself from perfect and sinless to sinful, all on his own.